 Exporters, what has prevented you from implementing an Export Compliance Program?
 Here are the most common self-imposed roadblocks:

-Inertia- initial steps are taken to develop an Export Compliance Plan but progress stalls as more urgent tasks need attention.
+Inertia- initial steps are taken to develop an Export Compliance Program but progress stalls as more urgent tasks need attention.

 Management believes that company is too small or doesn‘t export enough to need a formal ECP.